logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/adding-test-results-to-the-repository/_index.md

 Storing local test results in the repository allows testers and automation engineers to share the results with others.
 Test results are generally stored to the repository after the tests and their runs are considered valid, and do not contain errors or invalid checks.

-**Important:** Note that, if you add test results to the repository automatically, all [unverified picture checks](/TA_Glossary/Topics/glossaryUnverifiedPictureCheck.html) will be totally discarded.
+{{<important>}} Note that, if you add test results to the repository automatically, all [unverified picture checks](/TA_Glossary/Topics/glossaryUnverifiedPictureCheck.html) will be totally discarded.
 Whereas, adding test results to the repository manually preserves all picture checks.

 Storing the repository can be done either manually or automatically, as discussed as follows.